9 Chapter 9 Hypothesis testing

 Keep in mind that the null hypothesis is typically the opposite of the researcher’s hypothesis.
 In the Physicians’ Reactions study, the researchers hypothesized that physicians would expect to spend less time with obese patients.
 The null hypothesis that the two types of patients are treated identically as part of the researcher’s control of other variables.
 If the null hypothesis were true, a difference as large or larger than the sample difference of 6.7 minutes would be very unlikely to occur.
 Therefore, the researchers rejected the null hypothesis of no difference and concluded that in the population, physicians intend to spend less time with obese patients.

 This is the step where NHST starts to violate our intuition.
-Rather than determining the likelihood that the null hypothesis is true given the data, we instead determine the likelihood under the null hypothesis of observing a statistic at least as extreme as one that we have observed — because we started out by assuming that the null hypothesis is true!
+Rather than determining the likelihood that the null hypothesis is true given the data, we instead determine the likelihood under the null hypothesis of observing a statistic at least as extreme as one that we have observed — because we started out by assuming that the null hypothesis is true (show me the evidence)!
 To do this, we need to know the expected probability distribution for the statistic under the null hypothesis, so that we can ask how likely the result would be under that distribution.
 This will be determined from a table we use for reference or calculated in a statistical analysis program.
 Note that when I say “how likely the result would be”, what I really mean is “how likely the observed result or one more extreme would be”.
 We need to add this caveat as we are trying to determine how weird our result would be if the null hypothesis were true, and any result that is more extreme will be even more weird, so we want to count all of those weirder possibilities when we compute the probability of our result under the null hypothesis.

 Let’s review some considerations for Null hypothesis statistical testing (NHST)!

 It is also important for you to know, however, that NHST is flawed, and that many statisticians and researchers think that it has been the cause of serious problems in science, which we will discuss in further in this unit.
 NHST is also widely misunderstood, largely because it violates our intuitions about how statistical hypothesis testing should work.
-Let’s look at an example to see this.

 There is great interest in the use of body-worn cameras by police officers, which are thought to reduce the use of force and improve officer behavior.
 However, in order to establish this we need experimental evidence, and it has become increasingly common for governments to use randomized controlled trials to test such ideas.
 A randomized controlled trial of the effectiveness of body-worn cameras was performed by the Washington, DC government and DC Metropolitan Police Department in 2015-2016.
 Officers were randomly assigned to wear a body-worn camera or not, and their behavior was then tracked over time to determine whether the cameras resulted in less use of force and fewer civilian complaints about officer behavior.